dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 This is tricky because by default, compilers use the  same CPU architecture and the same libc used by the operating system they run on[^2].

-And this is what we call "cross-compilation".
+This is what we call "cross-compilation".

 ## Using the NDK to compile by hand